-The Company's operations over the last several years generally reflect three trends or events which the Company expects to continue: (i) increased attention to "niche" insurance products, such as the Company's funeral plan policies and interest sensitive products; (ii) emphasis on cemetery and mortuary business; and (iii) capitalizing on the strong economy in the western United States by originating and refinancing mortgage loans.
+The Company's operations over the last several years generally reflect three trends or events which the Company expects to continue: (i) increased attention to "niche" insurance products, such as the Company's funeral plan policies and interest sensitive products; (ii) emphasis on cemetery and mortuary business; and (iii) capitalizing on lower interest rates by originating and refinancing mortgage loans.

 On December 17, 1998, the Company purchased all of the outstanding shares of common stock of SSLIC Holding Company ("SSLIC Holding") (formerly "Consolidare Enterprises, Inc.") and Insuradyne Corporation ("Insuradyne") for a total cost of \$12,248,194.
-As of December 31, 1999, SSLIC Holding owns approximately 61.3% of the outstanding shares of common stock of Southern Security Life Insurance Company ("Southern Security").
+As of December 31, 2000, SSLIC Holding owns approximately 71.5% of the outstanding shares of common stock of Southern Security Life Insurance Company ("Southern Security").